mudit1729/ba_in_the_large/README.md

 - High-performance C++ implementation using Ceres Solver (10-12x faster)
 - Support for large datasets with thousands of cameras and points
 - Interactive 3D visualization with GPU acceleration using Plotly
-- 3D camera representations as triangular meshes for better interpretation
+- Toggleable camera visualization with 3D triangular camera meshes
-- Synchronized interactive views with real-time angle information
+- Optimized for large datasets with thousands of cameras and points
+- Interactive controls for seamless comparison of before/after reconstruction
 - Command-line interface with comprehensive options
 - Performance comparison between Python and C++ implementations
 - HTML export capabilities for sharing results